sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Firstly, **portray a fantastic world**.
-Deckahedron World is about characters who have decided to take up an adventure in the hopes of some glorious reward.
+Deckahedron World is about characters who have decided to take up an adventure in the hopes of some fulfilling a strong need.
 It's your job to participate in that by showing the players a world in which their characters can find that adventure.
 Without the player characters in the world, calamity would ruin something precious.
-Maybe even the whole world would fall into chaos or destruction -- it might still even with them.
+Maybe even the whole world would fall into chaos or destruction -- it might still, even with them.
 It's up to you to portray the fantastic elements of that world.
 Show the players the wonders of the world they're in and encourage them to react to it.

+Always know that the Touchstone List is there to support you in portraying this world.
+Look at the titles you've written there.
+Remember those books, movies and TV shows, and lift something directly from those stories.
+Lift characters, environments, situations, lift whole cities if you want to.
+Remember Picasso's words: "Good artists copy, great artists steal".

 ## Fill the Characters' Lives With Adventure